benvaljean/benvaljean.github.io/_posts/2014-12-06-Vim.markdown

 [Vim](http://www.vim.org) is now commonly used as a *vImproved* alternative.
 It is often used on Linux flavours although ports for Windows [gVim portable](http://portablegvim.sourceforge.net/) and Mac OSX [Vim for Mac](http://macvim.org/OSX/index.php) are available.
-Its differentiator from other text editors is the many keyboard-shortcut-based commands are available, just a few of which are listed here.
+It has many keyboard-shortcut-based commands, just a few of which are listed here.

 ### Commands